 Every business deal begins with a simple idea in mind and a drive to make it come true.
 A business owner has to gather his resources and convince investors to give his business a chance to prosper.
 With this, a restaurant business proposal must be written.
 It is a document that puts the business in detail and asking for some funding from prospective investors.
-The proposal is written before the business plan itself, which is a guide as the business is being built from scratch.
+The proposal samples is written before the business plan itself, which is a guide as the business is being built from scratch.

 Writing a business proposal is not enough.
 You should know how to make it seem winning so investors will take some interest in it.
 You need to show investors that you know how to run a restaurant.

 Describe your business properly.
 Go over the menu and other items.
 You also need to go beyond that, such as the reasons why the food you’re offering will sell to the people and the inspiration behind your the name of your restaurant.
 Having a clear description of your simple business gives the investors a clear idea of what your business is all about.